cloudant/meteor-couchdb/README.md

 - insert(userId, doc)
   The user userId wants to insert the document doc into the database.
 Return true if this should be allowed. doc will contain the _id field if one was explicitly set by the client.
 You can use this to prevent users from specifying arbitrary _id fields.

-- update(userId, doc, fieldNames)
+- update(userId, doc, modifiedDoc)
   The user userId wants to update a document doc. (doc is the current version of the document from the database, without the proposed update.)
-Return true to permit the change. fieldNames is an array of the (top-level) fields in doc that the client wants to modify, for example ['name', 'score'].
+Return true to permit the change. modifiedDoc is the doc submitted by the user.

 - remove(userId, doc)
   The user userId wants to remove doc from the database.
 Return true to permit this.